drmpjz/CalliopeLinuxSetup/README.md

   * The group id (gid) in the example above should be a group that all users that will work with the Calliope mini on the system belong to.

 * Configure sudo rights
   * Checking the configuration in auto.master above, one can see the `--timeout=300` entry in the configuration.
 This setting will cause the file system to be automatically removed after 300s (5 min).
-This is in general a good value for interacive use This could be lowered to a minimum of 1s here, but even this is rather too long for the workflow with Calliope.
+This is in general a good value for interacive use.
+It could be lowered to a minimum of 1s here, but even this is rather too long for the workflow with Calliope.
 To resolve this, the Calliope mini needs to be explicitly removed from the system, which is a prvileged operation.
   * To allow this, one assigns sudo (<https://en.wikipedia.org/wiki/Sudo>) rights to the users for this particular task

 ```text